MugureNjunge/Week2-project/README.md

 Written by Maureen Njung'e

 This is a web application that helps you know your Akan name by simply inputting your birthday and your gender.
+It has a formuale in Javascript that calculates the day of the week you were born then coupled your gender gives you your Akan name.

 **Set up**